Institute of Acoustics Certificate of CompetenceSouthwark Campus

 Students work in the reverberation chamber

 In principle, the course is open to anybody who will benefit from it and is well motivated.
-However it is expected students to be numerate and to be able to carry out basic scientific calculations using a GCSE-level scientific calculator.
+However it is expected students to be literate and numerate to be able to carry out basic scientific calculations using a GCSE-level scientific calculator.
 Please note we require a minimum of GCSE A-C in Maths and English (or equivalent) for entry onto this course.

 The course is generally considered by past students as intense and demanding, although highly rewarding and extremely valuable.
 Self-study and revision of material covered is needed on going basis along the course to complete the course successfully.

 How to apply